Takusuno/matplot2tikzfix/README.md

-The output of tikzplot is in [PGFPlots](https://github.com/pgf-tikz/pgfplots/), a TeX library that sits on top of [PGF/TikZ](https://en.wikipedia.org/wiki/PGF/TikZ) and describes graphs in terms of axes, data etc. Consequently, the output of tikzplotlib
+The output of tikzplot is in [PGFPlots](https://github.com/pgf-tikz/pgfplots/), a TeX library that sits on top of [PGF/TikZ](https://en.wikipedia.org/wiki/PGF/TikZ) and describes graphs in terms of axes, data etc. Consequently, the output of tikzplot

 -   retains more information,
 -   can be more easily understood, and